 COLORING PAGES ACTIVITY

-There are two pages for the activity worksheet.
-Each page shows a number of animals.
+The activity worksheet contains two pages, both of which show a number of animals.
 The first page shows five pictures of hibernating animals, and the second page shows six pictures of migrating animals.
 Students will color the 11 animals for the activity.
 You are welcome to get creative with additional tasks for students to do.
-For instance, you could have students cut out the pictures and have them sort them into lists of animals that hibernate and those that migrate.
+For instance, you could have students cut out the pictures and sort them into lists of animals that hibernate and those that migrate.
 Or you could describe the animal without naming it and have students guess the animal.
 Once they guess correctly, they can color that animal.

 HIBERNATION AND MIGRATION PRACTICE WORKSHEET